RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/shipping.md

 ### 🛳 What is shipping?

 Shipping code is another way to say sharing or delivering.
 Most people prefer to ship complete code, although incomplete code and/or projects can also be shipped.
-Shipping is a great way to share what you are working on with the community, and get some helpful feedback.
+Shipping is a great way to share what you are working on with the community and get some helpful feedback.

 ### What can I ship?